 From there we wandered over to the Vatican, then to the Colosseum.
 It was 4 p.m. by the time we reached the Colosseum, so we couldn’t go in (they close early during the winter season).
 Instead, we purchased tickets for the following day and walked around the outside.

 We strolled past the Roman Forum and Palatine Hill as the sun was setting and the views were breathtaking.

-We had a lovely dinner that evening at Mimi E Coco Wine Bar.
+We enjoyed a lovely dinner at Mimi E Coco Wine Bar.
 The Pizza Quatro Formaggio was to die for!
 Ben enjoyed his salmon dish as well.

 The following day we visited the Colosseum again, this time to explore inside.
-We walked around the lower level and upper level, spending about an hour inside.
+We walked around the lower level and upper level.